 As the coronavirus pandemic continues to impact our daily lives, the wellbeing of vulnerable relatives is still a priority.
-Now that we're in lockdown 3.0, it's just as tricky as ever to secure a coveted delivery slot online for loved ones (or neighbours) in need.
+Now that we're entering another winter season, it's often still proving tricky to secure a coveted delivery slot online for loved ones (or neighbours) who might be isolating.
 If you're trying to book a home delivery with Sainsbury's, we have all the details.

-Sainsbury's has increased the number of home delivery and Click and Collect slots available and, as of January 2021, they are on track to offer 800,000 weekly slots.
+Sainsbury's has increased the number of home delivery and Click and Collect slots available and, as of January 2021, they offer over 850,000 weekly slots.
 This means they are able to prioritise elderly and vulnerable customers for online delivery.

 Sainsbury's is still prioritising vulnerable customers for online delivery